caraya/vtt-demos/video_captioning.md

 > Example: vertical:lr (makes the cue display vertically from left to right)

-##### Line Placement
+##### Line Placement / Top Alignment

 > Name: line

-> Value [-][0 or larger] (negative or possitive number)
+> Value [-][0 or larger] (negative or possitive number) or [0-100]%

-> What is used for: References a particular line number that the cue is to be displayed on.
+> What is used for: Absolute references to a particular line number the cue is to be displayed on.
+> What is used for: Percentage value indicating the position relative to the top of the frame (when using percentages)

 > * Line numbers are based on the size of the first line of the cue.

 > * A negative number counts from the bottom of the frame

 > * Positive numbers from the top

-##### Top Alignment

-> Name: line

-> value [0-100]%

-> What is used for: Percentage value indicating the position relative to the top of the frame

-> Example

-> Name: position

-> Value [0-100]%

-> What is used for: Percentage value indicating the horizontal alignment relative to the edge of the frame where the text begins (e.g. the left edge in English)

-> Example

 ##### Cue Box Size